How to prepare for studying abroad?

 Culture Shock & Homesickness

 There are many ways to cope with such circumstances.
-Pick up a new hobby, plan short trips, talk to family and friends, experiment cooking, start a new workout routine, etc.
+Pick up a new hobby, plan short trips, talk to family and friends, experiment with cooking, start a new workout routine, etc.

 As Mark Twain rightly said, “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover."